winter-b/Setups/README.md

 ### 2.Run the .msi file and click next on all to use the default configuration

-### 3.after installation run the XAMMP program.
-In XAMMP click on config in "Apache" row and select "Apache(htttpd.conf)" or go to C:\xampp\apache\conf\htttpd.conf add the following lines:
+### 3.after installation run the XAMPP program.
+In XAMPP click on config in "Apache" row and select "Apache(htttpd.conf)" or go to C:\xampp\apache\conf\htttpd.conf add the following lines:
 ```
 #Opens ports to listen to
 Listen 90